-So called ‘POCA' lawyers are sadly now in demand as there are now accusations that the Proceeds of Crime Act is being abused by the CPS and the Police, and almost everyone convicted of certain types of offence is being unfairly targeted in a way that parliament and the public did not intend.
+POCA lawyers are sadly now in demand as almost everyone convicted of a certain type of offence is being unfairly targeted in a way that was not originally intended.

 It is no secret that a proportion of all confiscated funds go straight back to the Police and prosecuting bodies.
-This can raise serious questions about what the police motivation is.
+This raises serious questions about what motivation is behind pursuing someone under POCA.
 Are the police and CPS prioritising investigations into criminals who are a real risk to society, or are they starting to prosecute people on the basis that there is money to be had?

 If you are convicted or plead guilty to an offence, the court must consider confiscation proceedings if it is asked to do so by the prosecution.
 This does not mean that the court will allow the confiscation.
-It just allows the process of the prosecution attempt at confiscation of assets.
+It just allows the prosecution an attempt at the confiscation of assets.

 The confiscation proceedings are not a forum for contesting the conviction.
-The proceedings go ahead on the basis that the defendant is guilty, since he or she has been convicted.
-The judge does have the power to stop confiscation proceedings if he or she considers that it would be unfair to proceed.
+The proceedings go ahead on the basis that the defendant is guilty, since they have been convicted.
+The judge does have the power to stop confiscation proceedings if they consider that it would be unfair to proceed.
 One factor that the judge may consider is what role the convicted person played in the original criminal case.

-These proceedings are acknowledged by most POCA lawyers, and sometimes even by the courts to be draconian in their nature.
-The intention is to strip the offender of the proceeds of his or her criminality whether proven as a criminal offence or not.
+These proceedings are acknowledged by most POCA lawyers, and sometimes even by the courts to be severe.
+The intention is to strip the offender of the proceeds of his or her criminality.

 If a defendant is considered to have a ‘criminal lifestyle', then any assets, expenditure, and any property given or received in the last 6 years is assumed to have been met or obtained with the proceeds of criminal conduct, unless you can prove the opposite.
 For this reason, this requirement to show that all assets passing through a defendant's hands are legitimate is called ‘the assumptions'.
 Again, the assumptions only kick in if the defendant has a ‘criminal lifestyle'.

-If a ‘criminal lifestyle' cannot be shown, then the confiscation is limited to the amount the defendant actually gained in this criminal case.
+If a ‘criminal lifestyle' cannot be shown, then the confiscation is limited to the amount the defendant actually gained in the criminal case.
 This means that if the court finds that the defendant has a ‘criminal lifestyle' the doors are opened to a full financial attack by the prosecution.
-This absolutely means the defendant must be satisfied that he or she has specialist POCA lawyers for this stage of the proceedings.
+It is key that the person going through proceedings is satisfied that he or she has specialist POCA lawyers for this stage.

 What is a ‘Criminal Lifestyle'?

-A ‘criminal lifestyle' for the purposes of confiscation proceedings is not a phrase used to describe a defendant's material wealth, or general criminal behaviour.
+A ‘criminal lifestyle' for confiscation proceedings is not a phrase used to describe a defendant's wealth, or general criminal behaviour.
 It is a legal term which describes a defendant who falls into one of the following three categories:

 Where the offence falls into one of the following categories: Drug trafficking offences, money laundering, terrorism directing offences, people and arms trafficking, counterfeiting and copyright offences, prostitution industry offences, and blackmail

 If the offence constitutes conduct forming part of a course of criminal activity.
-This means that in the recently finished case or in the last 6 years the defendant has been convicted of 3 or more offences from which he has benefited in the sum of £5000 or more.
+This means that in a recently finished case, or in the last 6 years the defendant has been convicted of 3 or more offences from which he has benefited in the sum of £5000 or more.

 Where the offence lasted for 6 months or more, according to the evidence in the case

 If it is not already obvious, it is possible to have a benefit sum greater than the amount that a defendant obtained from committing the offence.
-For example, if a defendant is convicted of a fraud from which he or she made £100,000, but he or she has also received a further £100,000 in the previous 6 years, the court will assume that the entire £200,000 is criminal property.
+For example, if a defendant is convicted of a fraud from which they made £100,000, but they had also received a further £100,000 in the previous 6 years, the court will assume that the entire £200,000 is criminal property.
 The benefit figure will therefore be £200,000 unless the defendant can show that the figure is wrong or that there is a serious risk of injustice.

 The next step is for the court to find is the recoverable amount.
 Experienced POCA lawyers will not make the mistake of confusing this with what assets the prosecution say the defendant has.
 The recoverable amount is usually the benefit figure.